Drowning Prevention – Why You Need Swimming Lessons

 Back Float

 The back float is the most important survival skill in swimming because it allows you to breathe while resting in the water.
-Start in shallow water with a partner or instructor supporting your back.
+Start in shallow water with a partner or instructor providing surface support.
 Lean back, extend your arms to the sides, and let your legs float up.
 Keep your ears in the water, your chin slightly tilted up, and your belly at the surface.
 Relax completely — tension causes your body to sink.
-Take slow, deep breaths.
-Once you can float on your back without support for 30 seconds or more, you have mastered a life-saving skill.
+Once you can hold the back float without support for 30 seconds or more, you have mastered a life-saving skill.

 Front Float

 Safety Tip: Always learn to swim in a supervised environment with a qualified instructor or lifeguard present.
-Never attempt to learn in open water such as lakes, rivers, or oceans, where currents, depth changes, and cold water create additional hazards for beginners.
+Never attempt to learn in open water such as lakes, rivers, or oceans — currents, depth changes, and cold water create hazards that beginners are not equipped to handle.

 Step 3: Kicking and Propulsion

 Once you can float, adding a kick gives you the ability to move through the water.
-The flutter kick is the most basic and widely used kick in swimming:
+Kicking helps propel you through the water and keeps your lower body at the surface — critical for maintaining the streamline position.

 Flutter Kick

+The flutter kick is the most basic and widely used kick in swimming.
 Hold onto the pool wall or a kickboard with your arms extended.
 Keep your legs straight but relaxed, with a slight bend at the knee.
 Kick from the hips in an alternating up-and-down motion, keeping your feet just below the surface.
 Your toes should be pointed and your ankles loose.
-The kick should be continuous and rhythmic — think of your legs as moving like scissors.
-Practice kicking across the pool until you can maintain a steady, efficient kick that propels you forward without excessive splashing.
+The kick should be continuous and rhythmic.
+Practice across the pool until you can maintain a steady, efficient kick that propels you forward without excessive splashing.

-Step 4: Learning Your First Stroke — Freestyle
+Step 4: Learning Your First Stroke — Front Crawl (Freestyle)

-Freestyle (also called front crawl) is the most common and efficient swimming stroke.
-It combines the flutter kick with alternating arm pulls and rhythmic side breathing:
+Front crawl (also called freestyle) is the most common and efficient swimming stroke.
+It combines the flutter kick with alternating arm pulls and rhythmic side breathing.

 Arm Movement